sahiliamsso/docs/source/authn-guide/customauthn.md

+#Custom Script Authenticaion:

+Gluu offers the feasibility to use tailored scripts with 3rd party authentication providers like Twilio SMS,RESTCOMM,Plivo,SMSGlobal,INFOBIP, etc. Where the script developed internally using 3rd party API's to get a text or call to authenticate you through to the system.
+Which provides high level of security to the system.

+This section is to explain how to configure custom script based authentication in Gluu.
+Twilio SMS is used as an example.

-# Twilio SMS Authentication - OTP using custom script
+## Twilio SMS Authentication - OTP using custom script

 ## Writing a Custom Authentication Script